arpitbbhayani/articles/blogs/consistent-hashing.md

     # we fetch the file from the node and return
     return node.fetch_file(path)
 ```

+The hash function used over here simply sums the bytes and takes the modulo by `5` and thus generating the output in range `[0, 4]`.
+This output value now represents the index of the storage engine that will be responsible for holding the file.
+Pseudocode representing the above flow of putting and fetching the file is illustrated below.

 We have 5 files 'f1.txt', 'f2.txt', 'f3.txt', 'f4.txt', 'f5.txt' if we apply the hash function to these files we realize that they are stored on storage nodes E, A, B, C, and D respectively.